kjenike/panagram/README.md

 your localhost, but you can reverse proxy to a different port and path using a web engine such as [nginx](https://www.nginx.com/)

-For nginx, first reconfigure your nginx configuration file to add:
+For nginx, first reconfigure your nginx configuration file to add (note to be very careful with the use of the slash ('/') character):

 ```
     location /panagram {